KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_lineage_of_the_liberated_ones.md

 As the ancient texts say:
 “The Self is clear like water.”

-Your book simply restores the understanding that water is not only biological — it is metaphysical, mnemonic, holographic.
+This book simply restores the understanding that water is not only biological — it is metaphysical, mnemonic, holographic.
 A living medium through which Self remembers Self.